Liechti-IT/FileTransfer/README.md

-# "FileTransfer"
+# "FileUpload"

-Welcome to the official "FileTransfer" project, an [Open-Source software](https://en.wikipedia.org/wiki/Open-source_software).
+Welcome to the official "FileUpload" project, an [Open-Source software](https://en.wikipedia.org/wiki/Open-source_software).

-"FileTransfer" is a "one-click-filesharing": Select your file, upload, share a link.
+"FileUpload" is a "one-click-filesharing": Select your file, upload, share a link.
 That's it.

 ![Screenshot1](http://i.imgur.com/TPjh48P.png)